 Below are the chapter-wise solutions:

-NCERT Solutions for Class 11 Biology Chapter 4 Animal Kingdom make it easy for students to learn about animal classification.
-They give precise and correct answers to textbook questions as per the current CBSE syllabus.
-They explain complicated topics in an easier way, simplifying learning.
+The NCERT Solutions for Class 11 Biology Chapter 4 Animal Kingdom make it easy for students to learn about animal classification.
+They give correct answers to textbook questions as per the current syllabus.
+They explain complicated topics in an easier way.
 They also give important diagrams and key points that help in exams.
-Students can quickly revise, improve their knowledge, and achieve better marks in exams using NCERT Solutions.

-In the board exam, questions from Chapter 4 Animal Kingdom on classification, features, and examples of various animal groups can be expected.
+In the board exam, questions from Chapter 4, Animal Kingdom, based on classification, features, and examples of various animal groups, can be expected.
 Some main questions are:

 This ebook serves as a valuable study guide for NEET 2025 exam.